Hypothesis Testing

 Normality: The data should be approximately normally distributed, especially for small sample sizes.

-Homogeneity of Variance: For certain tests like ANOVA or t-tests, the variance among the groups being compared should be approximately equal.
+Homogeneity of Variance (Constant variance): For certain tests like ANOVA or t-tests, the variance among the groups being compared should be approximately equal.

 Null H0